Mining and Minerals

 North of 60

 Crown lands in Nunavut and the Northwest Territories are managed pursuant to the Territorial Lands Act and its related Regulations.
 In the northern territories sub-surface lands include hard-rock minerals, precious gems and coal.
-The rights to these materials are administered through the Nunavut Mining Regulation, the Northwest Territoties Mining Regulations and the Territorial Coal Regulations.
+The rights to these materials are administered through the Nunavut Mining Regulation, the Northwest Territories Mining Regulations and the Territorial Coal Regulations.
 There is a distinction between sub-surface minerals and surface mineral substances that have specific purposes such as carving stone and building materials.
 These special use surface minerals are administered through the Territorial Quarry Regulations.

 Starting from April 1, 2014, land and resource management responsibilities in the Northwest Territories will be devolved to the Government of the Northwest Territories.
 The new territorial mining regulations are expected to substantially mirror the federal mining regulations.
 However, the federal Northwest Territories Mining Regulations will continue to apply to certain specific parcels of lands in the Northwest Territories.
 These lands are listed in Schedule 4 of the Northwest Territories Devolution Agreement